yassin-shehata/yassin-shehata/README.md

 ⚙️ I'm working on projects that involve embedded systems and firmware development, areas I'm passionate about and always looking to grow in!

-⚡ Working on designing the SAL App!!
+⚡ Currently working on something huge!!

 Reach out anytime: